Embedding surfaces in 4-manifolds: Generic immersions and intersection numbers

-If, as in \eqref{item:cusp-cancelling-a}, we have two creating cusps of opposite sign, then we can modify the homotopy as follows.
-At the start of homotopy, add a homotopy from the starting surface to itself that performs a trivial extra finger move together with two removing cusps for the double points created by the finger move.
-Now these new cusps can be cancelled with the previous two cusps by the above argument.
-In total this replaces the two cusps of opposite sign with a finger move.
-Doing the same from the other side of the homotopy, we can also cancel two removing cusps of opposite sign.
+Suppose that we have a generic homotopy $H$ between generic immersions with equal Euler numbers consisting of two creating cusp homotopies of opposite sign, as in \eqref{item:cusp-cancelling-a}.
+Create a self-homotopy $H_0$ of the starting immersion, i.e.\ the immersion at $t=0$, consisting of a trivial finger move together with two removing cusps for the double points created by the finger move, as shown in~\cref{fig:fingerthencusp}.
+Then concatenate $H_0$ with the original homotopy $H$.
+The new homotopy can be modified as in \cref{fig:cuspcanceling} to cancel the removing cusps in $H_0$ and the creating cusps in $H$, leaving only the finger move behind.
+An analogous argument shows how to cancel two removing cusps of opposite sign, this time concatenating at the end of $H$.

-Similarly, as in \eqref{item:cusp-cancelling-b}, we can trade a creating cusp for a removing cusp, as follows.
-Change the homotopy, again by adding a homotopy from the starting surface to itself.
-To construct this homotopy, perform a trivial finger move and then add two removing cusps for the double points created by the finger move.
-Now we may cancel the original creating cusp with one of the new removing cusps.
-This entire operation replaces a cusp with a cusp of opposite sign and direction.
+Similarly, for the situation in \eqref{item:cusp-cancelling-b}, suppose that we have a generic homotopy $H$ between generic immersions with equal Euler numbers consisting of a creating cusp and a later removing cusp of the same sign.
+Again we construct the self-homotopy $H_0$ and concatenate with $H$.
+In the result, we use the procedure from \cref{fig:cuspcanceling} to cancel the creating cusp in $H$ with one of the removing cusps in $H_0$.
+This entire operation has so far replaced a cusp with a cusp of opposite sign and direction.
 As before we can repeat the operation at the end of the homotopy to replace the removing cusp with a creating one, also with the opposite sign.
 Thus when we have a creating cusp with a later removing cusp of the same sign, we can replace both by cusps of opposite sign and direction.
 Since now the removing cusp happens before the creating cusp, the two can be cancelled and we are done with case~\eqref{item:cusp-cancelling-b}.
 This completes the proof of \eqref{thm:gib-iii} in the case that $f^*(w_1(M))=0$.

 \begin{case} $f^*(w_1(M))\neq 0$. \end{case}

 Note that a cusp homotopy changes $\mu(\wt f)_1\in\Z/2$ by one.
 So both values of $\Z/2$ can be realised within the homotopy class.
 To show injectivity in this case, we have to show that we can cancel cusps in a homotopy in arbitrary pairs.
 First use the trading argument above to get all the removing cusps before the creating cusps in the homotopy.
 Then for any pair of cusps, one removing and one creating, choose some level-preserving path in the homotopy between the first and the second cusp, and restrict to a small disc containing the path.
 If they have the same sign with respect to this disc, cancel the two cusps as before.